-Clerk's certificate of compliance with Rule 11, certified and seal affixed

-Note: The clerk's papers shall be on pages 8 1⁄2 x 11 inches in size, separated into volumes of up to 150 pages, and bound at the top in a brown binder.
+based upon the count of pages submitted on appeal.
+Clerk's certificate of compliance with Rule 11, certified and seal affixed Note: The clerk's papers shall be on pages 8 1⁄2 x 11 inches in size, separated into volumes of up to 150 pages, and bound at the top in a brown binder.
 However, if there is a legal-size attachment(s) to a pleading or other court papers, the attachment should not be reduced.
+A legal-size page may be folded at the bottom Contact the supreme court clerk's office if there will be more than 15 legal-size pages in the clerk's papers.
+The pages contained in each volume of the clerk's papers shall be listed on the outside of each binder and list in the table of contents each volume with corresponding page numbers for each volume of the record.
+Origin al transcript as prepared by the court reporter - Rule 11(d)(1)(ii).
+Conventional Electronic Exhibi ts (within 30 days) - $Rule\ 11(d)(1)(iii)$.
+Conventional Electronic Copy of all designated exhibits in a flat-file envelope or box Original photographs, if any; photocopy kept by clerk Original audio/video tapes, if any; duplicate kept by clerk List of all exhibits designated by the parties, including those retained by clerk and those submitted to the supreme court clerk Note: Physical exhibits and exhibits of unusual bulk other than documents are retained by the trial clerk unless designated by the party or requested by the supreme court clerk.
+Note: Do not reduce an original exhibit which is on legal-size paper.
 A legal-size page may be folded at the bottom.
-Contact the supreme court clerk's office if there will be more than 15 legal-size pages in the clerk's papers.
-The pages contained in each volume of the clerk's papers shall be listed on the outside of each binder and list in the table of contents each volume with corresponding page numbers for each volume of the record.

-Original transcript as prepared by the court reporter - Rule 11(d)(1)(ii).

-- Conventional - Electronic - Exhibits (within 30 days) Rule 11(d)(1)(iii). - Conventional - Electronic - Copy of all designated exhibits in a flat-file envelope or box - Original photographs, if any; photocopy kept by clerk - Original audio/video tapes, if any; duplicate kept by clerk - List of all exhibits designated by the parties, including those retained by clerk and those submitted to the supreme court clerk - Note: Physical exhibits and exhibits of unusual bulk other than documents are retained by the trial clerk unless designated by the party or requested by the supreme court clerk. - Note: Do not reduce an original exhibit which is on legal-size paper.
-A legal-size page may be folded at the bottom. - Clerk keeps: Rule 11(e). - Original docket entries - Original papers held by the clerk - Copy of the list of papers required by Rule 11(d)(1)(i) - Original exhibits, other than photographs
+Clerk keeps: - Rule 11(e).
+Original docket entries Original papers held by the clerk Copy of the list of papers required by Rule 11(d)(1)(i) Original exhibits, other than photographs

-- Photocopy/ies of photographs
+Photocopy/ies of photographs

-- Copy of audio/video tape exhibits
+Copy of audio/video tape exhibits

-- Duplicate of the court reporter's transcript
+Duplicate of the court reporter's transcript

-- Copy of table of contents
+Copy of table of contents

-CHANCERY COURT AS APPELLATE COURT/COMMISSION APPEALS
+CIRCUIT/CI HANCERY COURT AS APPELLATE COURT/COMMISSION APPEALS

-When chancery court functioned as an appellate court for review of an on-the-record adjudication by an administrative agency or inferior tribunal and that agency or tribunal retains a copy of the proceedings, the clerk does not need a copy of those proceedings.
+chancery court functioned as an appellate court for review of an on-the-record

+cation by an administrative agency or inferior tribunal and that agency or tribuna

+a copy of the proceedings, the clerk does not need a copy of those proceedings.

-- Clerk transmits to the supreme court clerk: Rule 11(e).
+ts to the supreme court clerk: - Rule 11(e).

-- Copy of the papers and documents of the proceedings in the circuit or chancery court
+of the papers and documents of the proceedings in the circuit or chancery court

-- Original record of the agency or inferior tribunal
+al record of the agency or inferior tribunal

-- Transcript
+Transcript

-- Papers and documents
+· · Papers and documents

-- Exhibits
+Exhibits

-- Note: Clerk does not retain a copy of the administrative agency or inferior tribunal record.
+Note: Clerk does not retain a copy of the administrative agency or inferior tribunal

+record.

-- Clerk shall serve notice of the completion of the transcript to: Rule 11(d)(2).
+Clerk shall se rve notice of the completion of the transcript to: - $Rule\ 11(d)(2)$.

-- Appellant/counsel

-- Appellee/counsel
+Appel lant/counsel

+Appel

-- Supreme court clerk
+me court clerk

-ATTORNEY'S EXAMINATION AND PROPOSED CORRECTIONS - Rule 10(b)(5).
+A TTODNEV 'S EXAMINATION AND PROPOSED CORRECTIONS - Rule 10(b)(5).

+lant examines the record for 14 days

+lant returns the record to the clerk within 14 days with

+/ Ipper Written proposed corrections, if any

+Certificate of examination

+Certificate of service that record has been returned to the clerk

+Annel lee examines the record for 14 days

+lee returns the record to the clerk within 14 days with

+Written proposed corrections, if any

+Certificate of examination

+Certificate of service that record has been returned to the cierk

+If part Certificate of service that record has been returned to the clerk ies agree in writing to proposed corrections, they are deemed made by stipulation

+the proposed corrections to the trial court - $Rule\ 10(b)(5)$.